UK remains ready to act against attacks on shipping: Cameron

 “It’s not just the goods that are coming to this country... it is also grain ships on their way to Ethiopia and Sudan to feed some of the poorest and hungriest people in the world.”

-He accused Iran, which backs the Houthis, of being a “malign actor in the region”.
+He accused Iran, which backs the Huthis, of being a “malign actor in the region”.

 Some MPs complained that they were unable to debate Thursday’s air strikes before they occurred.